apphiaWang/cmpt732_nyc_cab/speed.md

 ### 2.1 Rush hours

-+ **Question: **Does different hours of a day and different day of a week affect the speed of the traffics?
++ **Question**: Does different hours of a day and different day of a week affect the speed of the traffics?

 + **Perspective**: If I am a customer who wants to grab a cab to work, I would probably want to know that how bad the traffic is going to be during the commuting peak hours.
 If I am a the city manager, I would want to know what are the traffic loads of each hours.